Moremar/IT_tutorials/CyberSecurity/Linux/Linux.md

 ```

 SELinux also manages ports that each process can use.
-If a process tries to listen to a port outside of its allowed port numbers, SELinux will not allow it.
+If a process tries to listen to a port outside its allowed port numbers, SELinux will not allow it.
 ```shell
 semanage port -l                               # list all port types with the port numbers they include semanage port -a -t http_port_t -p tcp 8888    # add port 8888/tcp to the SELinux http_port_t type